Bruhipie/chroot-pihole/README.md

 # chroot-pihole
-> **NOTE:** This repository currently only sets up an Ubuntu chroot environment and doesn't install Pi-Hole (for now)

-> **ANOTHER NOTE**: This is not an un-attended installation, you have to provide some inputs.
+> **NOTE**: This is not an un-attended installation, you have to provide some inputs.

 ## Requirements
 - A rooted Android Device